Folium Systems

 • Do not make the buyer dependent on one model, one vendor, one cloud, or one unreviewed automation path.

-• Do not move from demo to production without a support, incident, rollback, and improvement plan.
+• Do not move from public review to production without a support, incident, rollback, and improvement plan.

 Folium's practical trust position is simple: test first, govern before access, and keep humans in the places where judgment, responsibility, or regulated impact matters.